ud-cis-discord/ud-cis-discord.github.io/pages/Private and Anonymous Questions.md

 ### Sending Anonymous Questions

 In your DM with Sage, you can send the word `anonymous` (or `anon` for short) followed by any question and Sage will send that question to your course's general channel.
-If you are enrolled in more than one course on the guild, you will need to add the course code after the word anonymous.
+If you are enrolled in more than one course on the server, you will need to add the course code after the word anonymous.
 Asking an anonymous question looks like this:

 ##### (DM above, general chat below)